 Common Skunk Problems

-Skunks may be cute and seem a little dopey, but they can still pose a threat to homeowners.
+Skunks may be cute and seem friendly, but they can still pose a threat to homeowners.
+Problems include:

 - Scavenging for food in city and country areas